EmpiresMod/CommunityScripts/CONTRIBUTING.md

 EditrConfig Plugin
 -----------

-In order to help maintain consistency and conform to the standards set out in the [codingstandards](CodingStandards.md) document, it is recommended that you install the [editorconfig](http://editorconfig.org) plugin for your favourite text editor.
+In order to help maintain consistency and conform to the standards set out in the [style guide](STYLEGUIDE.md) document, it is recommended that you install the [editorconfig](http://editorconfig.org) plugin for your favourite text editor.
 If your unsure of what this plugin is, here is a quote from their website: